New Zealand National Airways Corporation: Pacific Island services

 NAC served the Pacific Islands in various capacities.
 Services began in 1947 using Douglas DC-3 aircraft and included Norfolk Island, Tonga, Samoa and the Cook Islands.
 Fiji was also served by NAC using Short Sunderland III's from the RNZAF.
 All services were withdrawn and taken over by TEAL on 15 October 1952, except for Norfolk Island which continued until September 1955.

 In June 1975, Air New Zealand commenced Norfolk Island services with a chartered NAC Fokker F27-500 Friendship.

 NAC wanted to return to the Pacific area in the late 1970s and began to lobby the NZ Government for a return of its international licence as it planned to equip with the larger Boeing 727-200.
 This was one of the catalysts for the forced merger with Air New Zealand in 1978, as the latter airline felt it could lose the Pacific Islands and charter market to NAC.

+Destinations

+NAC flew to the following domestic destinations on 1 April 1978: